 Removing the hazard completely if possible.
-For example, get rid of dangerous machinery.
+For example, get rid of dangerous machinery or broken tools.
 Physically removing the hazard is the most effective control.
 No exposure means no risk.

 Level 2

 Substitution

 Using something else that has a lower level of risk.
 For example, replace solvent-based paint with water-based paint, replace hand tools with power tools.